cbaughaxway/axway-open-docs/content/en/docs/apim_relnotes/20200730_apimgr_relnotes.md

 mkdir 77update
 tar -xzvf APIGateway_7.7.YYYYMMDD_PolicyStudio_linux-x86-64_BNnn.tar.gz -C 77update
 ```
+**Note** For installations running on Windows 7, the Policy Studio update will need to be manually unzipped.

 {{< alert title="Note" color="primary" >}}You must extract the file into a new directory and not into the existing API Gateway installation directory.